 Nepal is a remarkable little country in Southeast Asia famed for Mount Everest and the Birthplace of Buddha.
 The people are unbelievably sweet and it is full of culture and adventure.
 Experience big cities, jungle safaris, waterfall-filled gorges, and the Himalayan mountains throughout this diverse country.
 There is undoubtedly something for everyone while backpacking Nepal.

 How To Get There

-The most common way to arrive in Nepal in through the Kathmandu International Airport.
+The most common way to arrive in Nepal is through the Kathmandu International Airport.
 Please be aware that you need to apply for a tourist visa upon arrival.
-You can choose from a 15, 30 or 90 day visa and you`ll need to bring a passport photo with you.
+You can choose from a 15, 30, or 90-day visa and you`ll need to bring a passport photo with you.
 For more information on tourist visas; CLICK HERE.
-It is also possible to enter from the south at the Indian boarder; most people who do this are part of a tour.
+It is also possible to enter from the south at the Indian border; most people who do this are part of a tour.

 Best Time to Travel

 The best time of year for backpacking Nepal depends greatly on what you plan to do.
 Autumn and spring are considered the best times for trekking; while winter/ early spring is the best time to see animals on a safari.

 Autumn (September to November): Best trekking season offering moderate temperatures and clear skies.

 Winter (December to February): Colder weather and snow in the mountains make trekking in the winter uncommon.
 However, if you plan to travel to Chitwan late January to March is the best time to see animals.

 Spring (March to May): Spring offers warm weather and clear skies.
 March is a great time to see animals at Chitwan National Park and spring is another prime time for trekking.